 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Mrs Simrit Otway and the DDSL is Mrs Cathy Taylor.
-There is a nominated safeguarding governor, Mrs Edwina Curtis-Hayward, who will take leadership responsibility for safeguarding.
-The Chair of Governors Mrs Charlotte Whittle will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Mrs Simrit Otway and the DDSLs are Mrs Heather Hulme and Mrs Dominique Meier.
+There is a nominated safeguarding governor, Cathy Taylor, who will take leadership responsibility for safeguarding.
+The Chair of Governors, Penny Parkinson, will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2020.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.